CCTV Rules for Society- CCTV Rules and Regulations in India

 4. Access and Monitoring

 The CCTV rules and regulations in India suggest that an authorised individual will have the power to access the footage and monitor it.
-Typically, such power of accessing the footage is in the hands of the managing committee.
+Typically, such power to access the footage is in the hands of the managing committee.
 Such members of the committee keep an eye on the details of the footage.

 The Implications of CCTV Rules and Regulations in India

 CCTV installation in a housing society is a necessary step.
 However, there are certain implications if there is any violation of privacy.
-Such an incident occurred in India when a 9-year-old child was caught on camera doing some childish act.
-But this footage was viral on social media platforms leading to a huge public ruckus.
+Such an incident occurred in India when a 9-year-old child was caught on camera doing a childish act.
+But this footage was viral on social media platforms, leading to a huge public ruckus.

-Such an incident is often deemed as a violation of a juvenile’s privacy.
-Hence, housing society should consider the broader context of Apartment Security Laws in India.
+Such an incident is often deemed a violation of a juvenile’s privacy.
+Hence, housing societies should consider the broader context of Apartment Security Camera Laws in India.
 The managing committee must take this responsibility to gather consent from members in terms of the implementation of the camera and how the footage needs to be maintained.

 CCTV Installation Checklist for Societies

-When installing CCTV one must ensure that it is safe and secure.
-Here a checklist to follow:
+When installing CCTV, one must ensure that it is safe and secure.
+Here is a checklist to follow:

 Before Installation